Christine McDade is a human resource professional (PHR & SHRM-CP) with over 20 years in the public sector.

-There is no definitive list of what constitute "bad experience" on a job application.
+There is no definitive list of what constitutes a "bad experience" on a job application.
 However, some common examples are as follows:

-Issue: Employment Gaps - Job seekers have gaps in their employment history due to a variety of reasons.
-Some individuals choose to take time off from work to have children, become stay at home moms or dads, change careers, care for a sick parent, become self-employed, etc. Others have gaps in their employment because they cannot find a job after a layoff, involuntary termination, business closure, etc. In today's economy, it is not unusual for an individual to have a hard time finding that next job, and, therefore, have a gap in their employment history.
+Job seekers have gaps in their employment history due to a variety of reasons.
+Some individuals choose to take time off from work to have children, become stay-at-home moms or dads, change careers, care for sick parents, become self-employed, etc. Others have gaps in their employment because they cannot find a job after a layoff, involuntary termination, business closure, etc. In today's economy, it is not unusual for an individual to have a hard time finding that next job and, therefore, have a gap in their employment history.

-Possible Solution: As there are so many reason for an applicant to have gaps in their employment, it will be helpful to your chances of gaining a new position to explain the reason for these periods of unemployment.
-High rates of unemployment over the last two plus years will assist in explaining how some folks have trouble becoming gainfully employed after a layoff, resignation, discharge, etc., because there simply are less opportunities avalaible in the job market.
-Applicants are becoming more flexible in the jobs they do take, the salaries they accept and the numbers of hours they accept in a job.
+Possible Solution: As there are so many reasons for an applicant to have gaps in their employment, it will be helpful to your chances of gaining a new position to explain the reason for these periods of unemployment.
+High rates of unemployment over the last two-plus years will assist in explaining how some folks have trouble becoming gainfully employed after a layoff, resignation, discharge, etc., because there simply are fewer opportunities available in the job market.
+Applicants are becoming more flexible in the jobs they do take, the salaries they accept, and the number of hours they accept in a job.
 American workers have learned how to adjust during these tough economic times.

 Make Good Choices